dbt-ethz/Axolotl/README.md

 # Axolotl
-Volumetric Modeling components for Rhino Grasshopper.
+Axolotl provides a small but growing set of volumetric modeling components for Rhino Grasshopper.
+They come as GH user objects and most of them are Python scripts.

 ## Keywords
-signed distance fiels, voxel, function representation (FRep), constructive solid geometry
+signed distance fiels (SDF), voxel, function representation (FRep), constructive solid geometry (CSG)

 ## Installation
 Copy the content of the folder `UserObjects` into the corresponding special folder of your Grasshopper installation.
-You should then see these icons appear in the User tab.
+You should then see these icons appear in the `User` tab.

 ![icons](pix/icons.png)